Image

 • Tier I Offenders: These have a 15-year registration requirement and must report to the Chief Law Enforcement Officer (CLEO) in person once a year.
 These offenses do not include child pornography, and typically include misdemeanor sexual offenses or minor statutory offenses.

-Failure to register as a sex offender is considered a class E felony unless the individual is required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it turns into a class D felony.
+Failure to register as a sex offender is a class E felony unless you are required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it becomes a class D felony.

 Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Mexico, MO child pornography attorneys, we provide assistance in the following areas for clients in Mexico, MO:
+In addition to expert legal representation from our skilled Mexico, MO child pornography attorneys, we provide help in the following practice areas for clients in Mexico and anywhere in Missouri:

 Child Pornography Defense Lawyer Mexico, MO | Criminal Defense Law Firm in Mexico, MO | Combs Waterkotte